 An assistive listening device (ALD) can significantly improve your ability to understand your surroundings and communicate in a variety of everyday situations, such as one-on-one conversation, movies, meetings, and school.
 Most ALDs can be used in conjunction with hearing aids or by themselves, and they can significantly reduce the effects of distance, background noise, poor acoustics, and other environmental factors.

 Assistive listening devices can be beneficial for those who suffer from recent hearing loss as well as those who are pre-lingually or culturally deaf who wish to enhance their ability to hear environmental and speech sounds.
-Dr. Venkatesh or Dr. Green will help you determine which type of ALD is best-suited to your type of hearing loss, occupation, and lifestyle.
+Dr. Venkatesh, or Dr. McGrath will help you determine which type of ALD is best-suited to your type of hearing loss, occupation, and lifestyle.

 Assistive listening devices essentially act as amplifiers that carry sound directly to the ear and separate it from background noises.
 They improve what is known as the speech-to-noise ratio — that is, the relative volume of speech as compared to that of prevalent background noises.
 It is estimated that people with hearing loss require an increase in volume of about 15 to 25 decibels in order to understand speech and other sounds with the same ease as those with normal hearing.
 ALDs allow people with hearing loss to make up for this gap and amplify sounds to a level that is comfortable for them.

 There are three main types of assistive listening devices, all of which are considered very helpful for persons suffering from hearing loss.
 ALDs generally utilize FM, infrared, or inductive loop technology to amplify and filter sounds for their users.